-We believe that customer demand for Gvoke has been adversely impacted by the COVID-19 pandemic.
+We believe that customer demand for Gvoke has been adversely impacted by the COVID-19 pandemic due to the disruption the pandemic has caused in patients' normal access to healthcare as well as our sales and marketing personnel's access to customers.
 Initially, we suspended in-person interactions by our sales and marketing personnel in healthcare settings.
 We are engaging with these customers remotely, via webinar programs and virtual meetings, as we seek to continue to support healthcare professionals and patient care.
-As parts of the country reopen, some of our sales and marketing personnel have begun to reengage with a limited number of in-person interactions.
+As parts of the country reopened, some of our sales and marketing personnel began to reengage with a limited number of in-person interactions.
+However, with the resurgence of COVID-19 in many areas, our ability to connect with our customers in person became much more limited and we reverted to almost exclusively remote interactions.
+As some parts of the country have again begun to reopen, our sales and marketing personnel have again begun to reengage with in-person interactions where possible.
+Remote interactions generally are not as effective as in-person interactions.
 In addition, several conferences and other programs at which we intended to market Gvoke have been postponed, canceled and/or transitioned to virtual meetings.
-Remote interactions may be less effective than in-person interactions.
-We have also revised our patient copay assistance program to offer a \$0 copay card for commercially eligible patients in response to the COVID-19 pandemic.
+We also have revised our patient copay assistance program to offer a copay card with a buy-down to \$0 for commercially eligible patients in response to the COVID-19 pandemic.

-As the COVID-19 pandemic unfolded, we moved quickly to transition our employees to a remote work from home environment excluding essential services, such as personnel in our laboratory.
+As the COVID-19 pandemic unfolded, we moved quickly to transition our employees to a remote work-from-home environment excluding essential services, such as personnel in our laboratory.
 For those employees, we have implemented safety measures designed to comply with applicable federal, state and local guidelines in response to the COVID-19 pandemic.
 We may be required to take additional actions that may impact our operations as required by applicable laws or regulations or which we determine to be in the best interests of our employees.

-We have incurred operating losses since inception, and we have an accumulated deficit of \$315.5 million at September 30, 2020.
+We have incurred operating losses since inception, and we have an accumulated deficit of \$355.8 million at March 31, 2021.
 Although we believe that our cash, cash equivalents, investments, and expected revenue from sales of Gvoke will enable us to fund our operating and capital expenditure requirements for at least the next 12 months, we cannot predict the impact of the COVID-19 pandemic on our future results of operations and financial condition due to a variety of factors, including the health of our employees, the ability of suppliers to continue to operate and deliver, the ability of Xeris and our customers to maintain operations, continued access to transportation resources, the changing needs and priorities of customers, any further government and/or public actions taken in response to the pandemic and ultimately the length of the pandemic.
-As further detailed in the "Liquidity and Capital Resources" section of Management's Discussion and Analysis of Financial Condition and Results of Operations, we have relied on equity and debt financing for our funding to date and recently completed concurrent convertible debt and equity offerings under which we raised gross proceeds of \$109.4 million.
+As further detailed in "Liquidity and Capital Resources" below, we have relied on equity and debt financing for our funding to date and completed concurrent convertible debt and equity offerings in June/July 2020 under which we raised gross proceeds of \$109.4 million and a registered direct offering in March 2021 under which we raised gross proceeds of \$27.0 million.
 Given the impact of COVID-19 on the U.S. and global financial markets, we may be unable to access further equity or debt financing if and when needed.
-In addition, in order to conserve cash, we implemented measures to reduce spending, we delayed or suspended projects, and we adopted a deferred compensation plan under which a select group of management and our non-employee directors may defer receiving all or a portion of their cash compensation.
-Our chief executive officer, Paul Edick, is deferring approximately 85% of his cash compensation for the remainder of 2020 to reduce cash burn, and other members of our executive team and board of directors are also deferring a significant portion of their compensation.
-In addition, in April 2020, we entered into the U.S. Small Business Administration (the "SBA") Paycheck Protection Program (the "PPP") Note (the "Note") with Silicon Valley Bank (the "Lender") for a loan in the amount of \$5.1 million (the "PPP Loan"), enabled by the Coronavirus Aid, Relief and Economic Security Act of 2020 (the "CARES Act") to retain employees, maintain payroll and make lease and utility payments in accordance with the relevant terms and conditions of the CARES Act.
-In May 2020, we repaid \$0.9 million of the PPP Loan, and in June 2020 we repaid the remaining \$4.2 million outstanding under the PPP Loan out of proceeds from our concurrent convertible debt and equity offerings.